nic-lan/rplate/README.md

 - a Myclass class in `lib/my_class.rb`
 - the related spec file in `spec/lib/my_class_spec.rb`

+Once those files have been generated `rplate` will run rubocop on them according to the styleguide in `.rubocop.yml`.

+###### Note
+Currently it is not supported the use of a custom rubocop styleguide.

 #### Allowed arguments

 Rplate accepts some arguments.
 Check that by calling the help: